nrlchow/Vehicle-Detection-and-Tracking-Project/README.md

-# Vehicle Detection and Tacking Project
+# Vehicle Detection and Tracking Project

 In this project, my goal is to write a software pipeline to detect vehicles in a video.